KYeon26/KBlog.github.io/_pages/talks.md

   <li>Explored the latest technological developments and industrial applications in hydrogen production, storage, and energy materials, gaining insight into the interdisciplinary strategies driving the transition to sustainable hydrogen energy systems.</li>
 </ul>

-<h3>3.
+<h3>4.
 Participant, Discussion on Biomass Valorisation</h3>
 <p>Organized by: Malaysian Palm Oil Board (MPOB)<br>
 29th August 2024</p>
 <ul>
   <li>Participated in a discussion with the Malaysian Palm Oil Board (MPOB) and the Malaysia Biomass Industries Confederation (MBIC) on behalf of the Alliance of Bioeconomy Community Development @ Borneo (ABCD)and the Institute of Urban Environment (IUE), University of Chinese Academy of Sciences (UCAS).</li>
-  <li>Contributed to a pilot study on the utilisation of oil palm and sago biomass at Ladang Penor, exploring methods to convert agricultural agricultural residues into value-added bio-products and sustainable energy resources.</li>
+  <li>Contributed to a pilot study on the utilisation of oil palm and sago biomass at Ladang Penor, exploring methods to convert agricultural residues into value-added bio-products and sustainable energy resources.</li>
   <li>Investigated opportunities for biomass recovery, process optimisation, and the integration of the circular economy within oil palm and sago plantations.</li>
   <li>Gained practical insights into biomass management, stakeholder collaboration, and the challenges of scaling biomass technologies in the Malaysian plantation sector.</li>
 </ul>

-<h3>4.
+<h3>5.
 Participant, Urban Science and Sustainability (USS) Conference</h3>
 <p>Organized by: Institute of Urban Environment (IUE), Chinese Academy of Sciences (CAS)<br>
 14th – 18th December 2023</p>
 <ul>